perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 ![](https://i.imgur.com/MsAENcB.png)

 5. Notice that you can select to convert the inherited permissions to specific permissions for the folder or select to remove all inherited permissions.
 Click **Remove all inherited permissions from this object**
-6. In Advanced Security Settings window, all other groups and user accounts with permissions have been removed except for th
+6. In Advanced Security Settings window, all other groups and user accounts with permissions have been removed except for the DomainMgrs group configured manually and that does not use inherited permissions.
+Click **Confirm**
+7. Login as Mgr1 and Staff1 again to try navigating to `C:\Users\Public\TestXX\UtilititiesXX`